JSTOR-Labs/plant-humanities/docs/content/cacao.md

 ### Introduction

-One of the most famous indigenous networks that Europeans made efforts to control was that of cacao, _Theobroma cacao_.
+One of the most salient indigenous networks that Europeans made efforts to control was that of cacao, _Theobroma cacao_.
 While such colonial endeavors are often conceptualized as a one-way street, with colonizers subjugating the colonized, the historical picture is more complex.
 During the early modern period, Europeans sought to benefit from new economic goods and networks in the Americas.
 Yet, economies do not function in a vacuum and, to truly benefit, they had to assimilate into the other cultural spheres of foreign lands.
 This meant learning about native perspectives and knowledge, which Europeans exploited for their own benefit both in the New World and eventually back in their homelands, ultimately ‘globalizing’ pre-existing indigenous networks.
-The primary sources from this initial period of interaction document the knowledge gained from the native populations of the Americas about the plant that produced the coveted _xocoatl_.
+The primary sources from this initial period of interaction document the knowledge gained from the native populations of the Americas about the plant known to produce the coveted _xocoatl_.
 <var data-image-viewer></var>
 <var data-primary="image"></var>
-<var data-image id="Botanical illustration of _Theobroma cacao_ 4" title="Botanical illustration of _Theobroma cacao_ by Everard Kickius (likely 1700 or 1701) of specimen collected by Sir Hans Sloane" data-url="https://plants.jstor.org/seqapp/adore-djatoka/resolver?url_ver=Z39.88-2004&svc_id=info:lanl-repo/svc/getRegion&svc_val_fmt=info:ofi/fmt:kev:mtx:jpeg2000&svc.format=image/jpeg&rft_id=/jp2/fpx/16/gpi-bm-typspe-01-78/bm0007/bm000589107.jp2" data-fit="scale-down"></var>
+<var data-image id="Botanical illustration of _Theobroma cacao_ 4" title="Botanical illustration of _Theobroma cacao_ by Everard Kickius (likely 1700 or 1701) of specimen from  Sir Hans Sloane's collection" data-url="https://plants.jstor.org/seqapp/adore-djatoka/resolver?url_ver=Z39.88-2004&svc_id=info:lanl-repo/svc/getRegion&svc_val_fmt=info:ofi/fmt:kev:mtx:jpeg2000&svc.format=image/jpeg&rft_id=/jp2/fpx/16/gpi-bm-typspe-01-78/bm0007/bm000589107.jp2" data-fit="scale-down"></var>
 <var data-image id="Botanical illustration of _Theobroma cacao_ 3" title="Botanical illustration of _Theobroma cacao_ by Friedrich Guimpel (~1805-1846)" data-url="https://upload.wikimedia.org/wikipedia/commons/3/3c/Friedrich_Gottlob_Hayne14.jpg" data-fit="scale-down"></var>
 <var data-image id="Herbarium specimen of _Theobroma cacao_" title="Herbarium specimen of _Theobroma cacao_ collected by F. Miranda in Chiapas, Mexico (1962)" data-url="https://plants.jstor.org/seqapp/adore-djatoka/resolver?url_ver=Z39.88-2004&svc_id=info:lanl-repo/svc/getRegion&svc_val_fmt=info:ofi/fmt:kev:mtx:jpeg2000&svc.format=image/jpeg&rft_id=/jp2/fpx/15/ap_01_us0005/us00102185.jp2" data-fit="scale-down"></var>
 <var data-scope="local" id="Q42385"></var>
 <var data-scope="local" id="Q828" data-aliases="New World"></var>
-<var data-map title="World" data-center="23.530645, -40.108534" data-zoom="2"></var>
-<var data-map-layer
-     data-type="geojson"
-     data-url="https://jstor-labs.github.io/plant-humanities/geojson/Americas and Europe.geojson"
-     data-active="true"></var>

 ### Early Recipes

 After contact, the  earliest  representations of cacao come from  a Mexica (Aztec) herbal known as  the  Badianus  manuscript, a series of elaborately painted plants with their associated  names  in Nahuatl  and  recipes for treating various ailments  written in Latin.
-This herbal  was  completed  in the 1550s  by at least two  Nahua men,  Martín  de la Cruz (an indigenous nobleman and physician) and Juan  Badiano  (an instructor of Latin),  at a European-funded and  established  school, Santa Cruz  in Tlatelolco, Mexico.
+This herbal  was  completed  in the 1550s  by at least two  Nahua men,  Martín  de la Cruz (an indigenous nobleman and physician) and Juan  Badiano  (an instructor of Latin),  at a European-funded and -established  school, Colegio Santa Cruz  in Tlatelolco, Mexico.
 Now held by the National Institute of Anthropology and History in Mexico City, the manuscript has been reproduced in a diversity of ways since its original creation.[^ref1] In these created and recreated pieces, historically deep and broader indigenous ideologies are captured.[^ref2]
-<var data-map title="World" data-center="17.703221, -96.984072" data-zoom="6"></var>
+<var data-map title="World" data-center="17.703221, -96.984072" data-zoom="6" data-basemap="Esri_WorldPhysical"></var>
 <var data-map-layer
- - 1519 CE"
+	title="Mexica: ~1325 - 1519 CE"
      data-type="geojson"
      data-url="https://jstor-labs.github.io/plant-humanities/geojson/Mexica.geojson"
      data-active="true"></var>
+ <var data-primary="image"></var>
 <var data-image-viewer></var>
 <var data-image id="The Badianus Manuscript" title="The Badianus Manuscript" data-url="https://upload.wikimedia.org/wikipedia/commons/d/d8/Badianus_Codex%3B_photograph_of_open_book_Wellcome_L0021272.jpg" data-fit="cover"></var>
 <var data-image id="Colegio Santa Cruz in Tlatelolco, Mexico" title="Colegio Santa Cruz in Tlatelolco, Mexico with Mexica buildings in foreground" data-url="https://upload.wikimedia.org/wikipedia/commons/0/04/Tlatelolco_e_iglesia_de_Santiago_Tlatelolco%2C_M%C3%A9xico_D.F.%2C_M%C3%A9xico%2C_2013-10-16%2C_DD_25.JPG" data-fit="fill"></var>